 In 1717 Orchard Street was built in the orchard of the hospital.
 Many original features have been retained, including door furniture and keystones.

 Walk on through Denmark Street to Frogmore Street and the Hatchet Inn.
 The Inn, first licensed in 1606, stands isolated now, but once formed part of a row of seventeenth-century timber-framed houses dating back to the same period.
 The Hatchet Inn, reputed to have been patronised by Blackbeard, is Bristol’s oldest pub.
 The Inn has the original 300-year-old door, which is said to be layered with skin taken from executed prisoners.
 This was a renowned venue for gambling and blood sports, such as cockfighting.

-Return to College Green via Unity Street and on the left is St. Mark’s Chapel, also known as The Lord Mayor’s Chapel.
-At the side of the Chapel is a small lane and it is here that you can view the Tower, built in 1487.
-Back to College Green.
+Returning to College Green via Unity Street and on the left is St. Mark’s Chapel, also known as The Lord Mayor’s Chapel.
+The chapel’s west front was remodelled in 1830 and 1889.
+The south aisle window is visible on the right side, the tower to the rear, behind which is the Poyntz Chapel.
+At the side of the Chapel is a small lane and it is here that you can view the Tower, built-in 1487.